CJM1994/scheduler/README.md

 The application allows you to create/edit/delete appointments on each day of the week based on the interviewers available for that day.
 Data is persisted by the API server using a PostgreSQL database.
 The client application communicates with an API server over HTTP, using the JSON format.
 Jest tests, Storybook and Cypress were used through the development of the project for testing.
+CircleCi runs tests automatically on deployment

 ## Screenshots